The One-Person Unicorn Is Already Here

 The gold rush nobody sees

 They're watching AI replace jobs and panicking.
 Debating whether AI will "take over."
-Meanwhile, the biggest building opportunity since the internet is right in front of them.
+Meanwhile, the biggest building opportunity since the internet is sitting right in front of them.

 Vibe coding changed software development.
 What the printing press did for books, vibe coding will do for software.
 I describe what I want in natural language.
 AI writes the code.
 I review, adjust, ship.
 What used to take a week takes an afternoon.
 I'm not a 10x engineer.
 I'm a 1x engineer with 10x tools and 10x effort.